 Indonesia, particularly Bali, has long been a preferred digital nomad destination.
 The new Indonesia digital nomad visa will soon be available to remote workers.
 This visa is perfect for freelancers, entrepreneurs, and remote workers who want to live and work in Indonesia.
 It might even have some interesting tax advantages.

 We will discuss all the details you need to know about the Indonesia digital nomad visa that are currently known (it is not officially launched yet).
-The proposed visa for digital nomads will be valid for five years.
+The proposed visa for digital nomads called the Second Home Visa, will be valid for five years.
+It will require a proof of funds of 140.000 USD, which makes it more inline with a residency by investment level visa, without the need of actually having to invest that money.
 It is unclear whether it will be renewable.

 Indonesia’s long road towards the digital nomad visa

 While there was talk of introducing a visa expressly for digital nomads in 2021, these plans were put on hold because to the pandemic’s rising prevalence.
 Now that we can see the light at the end of this very long tunnel, Indonesia is on its way to enticing even more digital nomads.

 Indonesia is already a popular destination for digital nomads, who are most likely in the country on a B211A Business visa.
 However, this new visa designed exclusively for digital nomads will provide remote workers with greater certainty regarding their identity and tax position.